port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/azure/azure.md

 ## 💡 Azure integration common use cases

-Our Azure integration makes it easy to fill the software catalog with data directly from your Azure organization, for example:
+Our Azure integration makes it easy to fill the software catalog with data directly from your Azure subscription, for example:

 - Map all the resources in your Azure organization, including **AKS**, **Storage Accounts**, **Container Apps**, **Load Balancers** and other Azure objects.
 - Watch for Azure object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.